effieVision/DM-UY-2193-A/13_oct15_day13/README.md

 ## Day 13

+* Remaining midterm presentations

- * CSS Grid
+* CSS Grid in practice

- * Review of current references and midterm plans
+* In-class work

 ### Homework

-* CSS Grid Garden
+* You should be making major progress on your midterm; next class is the last time we are meeting before you submit them.